OpenFn/docs/docs/get-started/home.md

 :::

-## The Community Forum
+## Community

-Finally, please make sure to check out our Discourse forum at [community.openfn.org](https://community.openfn.org).
+To ask questions, report issues, or learn from other OpenFn implementers, check out our Discourse forum at [community.openfn.org](https://community.openfn.org).
 Sign up and join the conversation.
 Usually, that's the quickest way to get help if you've got questions that aren't answered here.

 If you have any questions about our products, ask on the Community or email the core team [support@openfn.org](mailto:support@openfn.org).